jassiika/tuteDudeCSS/README.md

-Login Page
+Laundry Service Landing Page

-I created this login page using HTML and CSS.
+I created this laundry service landing page using HTML and CSS.

 The page contains:
-- Email field
+- Navigation bar
-- Password field
+- Hero section
+- Laundry service information
-- Login button
+- Service booking button
+- Laundry illustration/image

 While making this project I learned how to:
-- Use Flexbox for alignment
+- Use Flexbox for layout design
+- Align content and images properly
-- Style forms using CSS
+- Style buttons and text using CSS
-- Create a two-column layout
+- Create responsive designs using media queries
+- Improve webpage appearance with colors and spacing

 Files:
 - index.html